usds/question-flow/README.md

 ## Organization

+This project is comprised by four sub-projects (aka "packages", "workspaces").
+The root of the project contains configuration and utilities for all sub-projects.
+Workspaces are located in `/packages`.
+Common functions such as `yarn build` and `yarn lint` can be run from the root of the project and will run on each sub-project in turn.

+### The Component (Questionable)

-The project is intended to be a generic wizard suitable for testing eligibility workflows and perhaps other point of entry flows that rely on simple state machine mechanics and can be expressed as a set of linear steps with rules governing their sequence according to branching logic.
+This project represents the generic web component.
+This is the code behind the `@usds.gov@questionable` package published to NPM.
+This project provides a generic wizard suitable for testing eligibility workflows and perhaps other point of entry flows that rely on simple state machine mechanics and can be expressed as a set of linear steps with rules governing their sequence according to branching logic.

-- `flows`: A collection of example workflows ranging from simple to complex
+- `components`: UI components used for rendering each question in the survey
+- `composable`: Stateful classes that organize the components into a unified app
+- `lib`: Generic helper utilities
+- `schema`: Auto-generated JSON schema representing the data model
 - `state`: React reducer for the aggregation of survey data
-- `components`: UI components used for rendering each question in the survey
 - `survey`: Core interfaces and classes for the data structure of the question/anwer/results

-- `lib`: Generic helper utilities
+### Storybook

+This project demonstrates the Questionable component and its subcomponents in the Storybook portfolio with working examples of the use of the plugin.

+### Tests

+Still in-progress collection of unit tests to assert that each data point is evaluated and resolved thus validating an entire workflow is valid (or not).

+### ssa-eligibility

+An implementation of Questionable using live, production data.

 ## Background